ZhonggenLi/HyGNN/README.md

 # Environment Setup
 Our used CUDA version is 11.1.
-The Python packages and the corresponding versions required for HyGNN are as follows:
+The Python packages and the corresponding versions required for HySpMM are as follows:
 ```
 torch==1.8.0+cu111
 torchvision==0.9.0+cu111